sonic-net/sonic-mgmt/docs/testplan/sensors-test-plan.md

 We want to modify the test to depend on the PSUs sensors of the PSUs installed currently on the device and not those in the yml file.

 ### Scope
 The test is targeting a running SONIC system with fully functioning configuration.
 The purpose of the test is to verify sensor validation is done correctly after modification of the test.
+The modification to the test is only targeted on nvidia platforms at the moment.

 ### Testbed
 The test could run on any testbed.